ObaiBasheer/ObaiBasheer/README.md

 # Welcome to my GitHub repository! 👋
 I’m Obai, a seasoned .NET Software Engineer with over three years of experience in building scalable, robust software solutions.
-This space showcases my technical expertise, personal projects, and contributions to the development community.
+This space showcases my technical expertise, personal projects.

 # About Me
 🌐 Expertise: Backend and API development using C#, ASP.NET Core, and Entity Framework.